On the Commuting variety of a reductive Lie algebra: Projective dimension and cohomology

 Denoting by $\dd $ the differentials of $Q_{\bullet}$ and $P_{\bullet}$, the restriction to $Q_{i}\oplus P_{i+1}$ of the differential of $R_{\bullet}$ is the map

 with $\delta $ the map which results from the injection of $Z_{j+1}$ into $C_{j+1}$.
 Since $P_{\bullet}$ and $Q_{\bullet}$ are projective resolutions, the complex $R_{\bullet}$ is a complex of projective modules having no homology in positive degree.
 Hence the support of the homology of the augmented complex $R_{\bullet}$ is contained in $S$ by Condition (1).
-Then, by Proposition~\ref{pp} and Conditions (3) and (4), $R_{\bullet}$ is a projective resolution of $Z_{j}$ of length is $l+d-j-1$ since $Z_{j}$ is a submodule of a free module by Condition (2), whence the corollary by Condition (5). \end{proof}
+Then, by Proposition~\ref{pp} and Condition (4), $R_{\bullet}$ is a projective resolution of $Z_{j}$ of length $l+d-j-1$ since $Z_{j}$ is a submodule of a free module by Condition (2), whence the corollary since $Z_{0}=C_{0}$ by definition. \end{proof}

+\begin{rema} Let ${\mathrm {D}}(X)$ be the bounded derived category of finite $\k[X]$-modules.
+For $E$ an object of ${\mathrm {D}}(X)$, denote by ${\mathrm {Supp}}(E)$ the union of the supports in $X$ of the homology modules ${\mathrm {H}}_{i}(E)$ of $E$.
+By definition, the {\it homological dimension} of $E$, written $\hd (E)$, is the smallest integer $s$ such that $E$ is quasi-isomorphic to a complex of projective $\k[X]$-modules of length $s$.
+If no such integer exists, $\hd (E)=\infty $.
+Since $X$ is Cohen-Macaulay, according to~\cite[Ch.
+6, Theorem 17.4]{Mat}, we have the following proposition: